Mayank481/Mobiloitte_Project/README.md

 4. DELETE /api/user/deleteuser/:id : Delete a user.
 5. GET /api/user/users: List all users with pagination support.

+## Redis

+Redis is a caching services which allow us to optimize our application in retrieval of data.
+It enhances a time complexity an make our application faster.

+## How to use
+1. As redis server is not supported on windows so we are using docker image and utilize redis feature in our application.
+Therefore to use redis in this project we have to start docker image first.

+## command
+'''docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest'''

 ## AWS Deployment

+Amazon Web Services, Inc. (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.

 1. Creating AWS EC2 Instance:
    1. Log in to your AWS Management Console.